 If you feel your car is not capable of going for a long road trip, renting a car or borrowing one is an option too.

 Have you thought about renting an RV for your road trip?
-This is a hugely popular thing to do and you can reserve cars just about anywhere on RVShare.
+This is a hugely popular thing to do and you can reserve an RV on so many sites.
+Follow along with our series on renting and RV by starting with “Should I rent and RV (is it even a good idea?”

 2. Have Road Side Assistance